 Busyness strangles meaningful, life-giving relationships.
 Hurried people simply don’t have the space to maintain friendships or invest in new ones.

 I’ve seen this in my life.
 Between work, kids, and family, I’ll go weeks, months even, without calling my best friends…and not realize it.

 Love isn’t rushed.
 Great marriages, the ones I see looking at my grandparents, the ones filled with peace and joy and hope, they take years.
 But, let’s be honest, we don’t have years.
 And I wonder how many divorces and broken homes are the product of impatience?

 Then there are kids.
 Kids might suffer more than anyone from our busyness and hurry.
-As a father of two, I feel it’s my duty to protect my boys from boredom.
-But, today, as they put socks on their hands, running frantically through the house trying to catch a flying monster, I wonder if I need a 3 and 4-year-old to protect me.
+As a father of three, I feel it’s my duty to protect my kids from boredom.
+But, today, as they put socks on their hands, running frantically through the house trying to catch a flying monster, I wonder if I need my kids to protect me.